thelastWallE/plugins-dashboard/README.md

-# The-EG's OctoPrint Plugins Dashboard
+# thelastWallE OctoPrint Plugins Dashboard

 This is the source for  https://thelastWallE.github.io/plugins-dashboard .